 - ISO 27018, Cloud Privacy, This is an international standard of practice for protection of personally identifiable information (PII) in public clouds services.

 Google’s third party audit approach is designed to be comprehensive in order to provide assurances of Google’s level of information security with regard to confidentiality, integrity and availability.
 Customers may use these third party audits to assess how Google’s products can meet their compliance and data-processing needs.

 Google Cloud Platform will also support HIPAA covered customers by entering into a Business Associates Agreement.
-The Cloud Platform BAA currently covers Compute Engine, Cloud Storage, Cloud SQL, Cloud Dataproc, Genomics, BigQuery, Container Engine, Container Registry, Cloud Dataflow, and Cloud Bigtable.
+The Cloud Platform BAA currently covers Compute Engine, Cloud Storage, Cloud SQL, Cloud Dataproc, Genomics, BigQuery, Container Engine, Container Registry, Cloud Dataflow, Cloud Bigtable, and Cloud Pub/Sub.
 Learn more about HIPAA compliance.

 Google Cloud has completed the Cloud Security Alliance (CSA) STAR Self-Assessment.
 Learn more here.

 Google Cloud Platform and the EU Data Protection Directive

 As part of Google’s rigorous privacy and compliance standards and commitment to our customers, Google Inc. is certified under the EU-U.S. Privacy Shield Framework.
 In addition, Google offers Cloud Platform customers EU model contract clauses as a method to meet the adequacy and security requirements of the EU Data Protection Directive.

 The European Union's data protection authorities have concluded that Google's model contract clauses meet EU regulatory expectations, confirming that Google Cloud services provide sufficient commitments to frame international data